Squish for Qt Tutorials

 Once Squish has started, click File > New Test Suite to pop-up the New Squish Test Suite wizard shown below.

-If you get this wizard page, click the toolkit your AUT uses.
-For this example, we must click Qt since we are testing a Qt application.
+For the 'Toolkit' page, select Qt since we are testing a Qt application.
 Then click Next to go to the Scripting Language page.

 If you are creating a new test suite for an AUT that Squish already knows about, simply click the combobox to drop-down the list of AUTs and choose the one you want.
 If the combobox is empty or your AUT isn't listed, click the Browse button to the right of the combobox—this will pop-up a file open dialog from which you can navigate to <SQUISHDIR>/examples/qt/addressbook/